fmurciag/dynamic-image-exposure-rate/README.md

 ## Explain

-As can be seen in the graph of the gamma function, when R>1, the curve is below R=1 and the value of the color space decreases, making the image less bright.
+As can be seen in the graph of the gamma function, when R>1, the curve is below R=1 and the value of the color space decreases, making the image less bright, becoming an image of little exposure.
 When 0<R<1, the curve is above R=1 and the value of the color space increases.
-Macroscopic performance is the increase in image brightness
+Macroscopic performance is the increase in image brightness, becoming an image of a lot of exposure.

 <img src="source/grafico.png">